ch3332xr/WAZUH/README.md

 # Get started with WAZUH
 The Open Source Security Platform https://wazuh.com/

-Simple script to get WAZUH running in a jiffy
+Simple scripts to get WAZUH running in a jiffy

 ## Install WAZUH Manager